andytyuan2/MOS-4410/Course Notes.md

     4. Bargaining power of suppliers
         - how much power of the supply does a supplier have?
         - If the supplier controls the supply of goods, then it is a bad thing
+            - Particularly when:
+                - buying industry is more profitable than the supplying industry: supplier may look to integrate forwards
+                - economies of scale are provided for suppliers who integrate forwards
+                - buying industry has low barrier to entry
         - If there are many suppliers, it is easy to switch
     5. Competitive rivalry within the industry
         - If there are large players, it might be hard to join